rubzip/PoliticalPass/README.md

 ## To do list (Only for me)
 - [ ] **Build the model.** A good idea could train a pre-trained model as [BERT](https://www.tensorflow.org/text/tutorials/fine_tune_bert).
 - [ ] Increment the dataset.
 - [ ] Divide dataset in Train/Dev/Test.
-Train and Dev must have the same data origin, Test must have different Twitter accounts
+Train and Test must have the same data origin, Test must have different Twitter accounts
+- [ ] Create an embedding projector: https://projector.tensorflow.org/
 - [ ] Organize better the cleaning directory, we have a lot of useless files.
 - [ ] Implement recurrency on data mining.
 - [ ] Optimize lemmatizing.